ahal/hunting-the-shmoo/content/blog/38-python-3-at-mozilla.md

    applications beyond 2020 is asking for trouble.*

 3. Delaying means more code to migrate.
 When you want to interface with a large Python 2 code base, you need to write code that is compatible with Python 2.
-While its possible to write Python code that is compatible with both 2 and 3, the incentives to do so are not always evident.
+While it's possible to write Python code that is compatible with both 2 and 3, the incentives to do so are not always evident.
 Or the know-how is missing.
 As of today, most of the Python code we write at Mozilla is only Python 2 compatible.
 The longer we delay the migration, the more gargantuan the task becomes.